mRcSchwering/magic-soup/docs/tutorials.md

 You can start the app by pointing it at the runs directory `tensorboard --logdir=./runs`.

 ![](./img/tensorboard_example.png)
-_Watching 2 scalars and 1 image while the simulation is running_
+_Watching 2 scalars and 1 image while a simulation is running_

 ### Parameters